![]() |

 |

-The SplitView™ display style, patented by FullView, consists of two stacked 180° or wider cylindrical images, each stretched open, with one image providing a direct forward view of the scene and the other a mirrored rear view.
-Stacking images in this fashion provides a better sense of fore-aft and left-right and it further provides better screen coverage of a typically proportioned 4:3 display. |
+The SplitView™ display style, patented by FullView, consists of two stacked 180° or wider cylindrical images, each image stretched open, with one image providing a direct forward view of the scene and the other providing a mirrored rear view of the same scene.
+Stacking images in this way provides a better sense of fore-aft and left-right while also providing better screen coverage of a typically proportioned 4:3 display. |

 |